this-guy-git/Guython/README.md

 If you have any ***suggestions*** then add them to the issues with the **suggestion** tag!

+**IF YOU USE THE INSTALLER VERSION AND ARE IMPORTING FILES MAKE SURE THEM 'GUYTHON.EXE' IS IN THE SAME DIRECTORY AS *BOTH* FILES!***

 ### **Installation**
 Installing Guython is very easy!
 - Install the 'guython{ver}.zip' file.